The

 of Europe had long since declared that they were superior to the common

 man.
-So the very idea of all men being equal was considered piratical and heretical by the Catholics.
-So the actual words stating that 'all men were equal' while allowing slavery would have also conflicted strongly with the Constitution.
+The very idea of all men being equal was considered both piratical and heretical by the European leadership.

 So